Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Approach

-Given a claim $\Clm_i$ and a context chunk $\Chk_k$, an LLM judge produces a chunk-specific assessment $v_{i,k} \in \mathcal{Y}$, optionally together with provisional evidence spans restricted to that chunk.
-When available, we also provide the user question $Q$ as additional task context.
+Given a claim $\Clm_i$ and a context chunk $\Chk_k$, an LLM judge (see Section~\ref{sec:exp-setup}) produces a chunk-specific assessment $v_{i,k} \in \mathcal{Y}$, optionally together with provisional evidence spans restricted to that chunk.
+For QA tasks, we provide the user question $Q$ as additional task context; for query-free tasks such as summarization, we set $Q=\varnothing$.
+For each claim $\Clm_i$, the judge is applied to every chunk $\Chk_k$, yielding the set $V_i$ of chunk-specific assessments

-\paragraph{Chunking.} Given the sentence sequence $\mathbf{S}$ defined in Section~\ref{sec:prelim}, we apply a sliding window with size $W$ and overlap $O$ to generate $K$ overlapping chunks of consecutive sentences.
-The overlap reduces boundary artifacts: without it, two consecutive sentences that jointly support a claim may fall into different chunks, leaving neither chunk with sufficient evidence on its own.